stuartofmt/DuetMonitor/README.md

 # DuetMonitor

 A monitor of Duet Status which sends change notifications emails via gmail.
-Can also be called vie http (e.g. from a broswer) to end an arbirtary message and to change subject and To address, It is intended to be run continuously in the background.
+Can also be called with http (e.g. from a browser) to end an arbitrary message and to change subject and To address,

 ###Version 1.0.0
-[1]  Initial versionn
+[1]  Initial version

 ## General Description

-**sendwithgmail** designed to run continuously and accept http commands either from a browser, curl or other means of sending http get commands.<br>
+**DuetMonitor** designed to run continuously and accept http commands either from a browser, curl or other means of sending http get commands.<br>
 It is used to send an email from your gmail account to a recipient and intended for short messages.<br>